bitcraze/bitcraze-website/src/products/loco-positioning-node.md

 The base of a Loco Positioning system
 %}

-The Loco Positioning Node is a versatile positioning device that can run either as an Anchor or Tag in a Loco Positioning system.
+The Loco Positioning Node is a versatile positioning device that mainly is used as an Anchor in a Loco Positioning system.
 The system measures the distance between Nodes and Tags, and from those distances the absolute position of objects carrying Tags can be calculated.